simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 ## Context/Discussion

 The purpose of this document is to explore storing SIOT state in a NATS JetStream store.
-SIOT data is stored in a tree of nodes.
+SIOT data is stored in a tree of nodes and each node contains an array of points.
 Note, the term **"node"** in this document represents a data structure in a tree, not a physical computer or SIOT instance.
 The term **"instance"** will be used to represent devices or SIOT instances.

 A subset of this tree is synchronized between various instances as shown in the below example: